 The following boot flags should only be used in the Clover bootloader.
 They are fairly advanced.

 diskX :If your system cannot find your EFI partition, this flag can be used to denote which disk it is on.
 X refers to the disk number which I believe starts at 0 in the order that the bootloader sees the disks.
 LogLineCount=0 :This specifies the number of lines of logthat clover will save before deleting them.
-0 means it will save the log forever and is useful if yourdebugging your machine.
+0 means it will save the log forever and is useful if yourdebugging your computer.

 - LogLocation=PATH : Set the location of the Clover logs.
 The default location should be in the root of your EFI directory.